WalletWasabi/WasabiDoc/docs/why-wasabi/AddressReuse.md

 ### Intentionally malicious

 Since Wasabi is libre and open source, anyone can modify a fork of Wasabi to make sure the same two addresses are recycled in every CoinJoin registration.
-This is someone intentionally deanonymizing himself, such a behavior might have quite dubious motives.
+This is someone intentionally deanonymizing himself, and he might have quite dubious motives.

 ## Wasabi's Solution